Veg Hakka Noodles, Indo-Chinese

 Instructions

-- Cook the noodles.
-In a large saucepan, bring salted water to a boil.
-Cook the noodles according to package directions, until just al dente.
-Once done, immediately drain and toss with 0.5 tbsp oil.
+- In a large saucepan, bring salted water to a boil.
+Cook 200 g hakka noodles according to package directions, until just al dente.
+Once done, immediately drain and toss with ½ tablespoon oil.

-- Make the stir-fry sauce.
-In a small bowl, mix ground black pepper, dark soy sauce, chilli masala sauce, and optionally, salt* and sugar to taste.
+- In a small bowl, mix ½ teaspoon black pepper (ground), 1 tablespoon dark soy sauce, and 1 tablespoon chilli masala sauce, along with sugar and salt to taste, optionally.

-- Stir-fry the aromatics.
-Heat the remaining 1 tbsp oil in a large wok over high heat.
-Once smoking, add the ginger, garlic, green chilli, and white spring onion.
+- Heat 1 tablespoon oil in a large wok over high heat.
+Once smoking, add ½ inch ginger, 3 cloves garlic, 1 green finger chillies, and s40 g spring onion whites, all minced.
 Stir-fry for a few seconds.

-- Bring everything together.
-Add the vegetables to the pan and continue to stir-fry, tossing for around 30 seconds.
+- Add 40 g red onion, 60 g bell pepper, 60 g carrot, and 100 g white cabbage (all julienned) to the pan and continue to stir-fry, tossing for around 30 seconds.
 Add the cooked noodles to the pan along with the stir-fry sauce, and toss to coat.
-Cook for a further minute or so, so everything develops a smoky flavour.
+Cook for a further minute or so, so everything develops a smoky flavour and the slightest of char.